• Recipes

 The name Zucca Chips comes from Italy and can be found in Italian restaurants all over.

-Zucchini chips on clear plate on wooden table
+zucchini chips on clear plate on wooden table

 How to Make Zucchini Chips